kwy518/academic-kickstart/content/authors/admin/_index.md

 Hi there!
 I'm Kuan Wei Yu, a software engineer who is currently pursuing a Master's degree in Computer Engineering at New York University.
 I earned my Bachelor's degree in Physics from National Taiwan University in 2018.

-This fall, I will be interning at Alibaba Java R&D team as a Software Engineer Intern.
-I am currently working at [ASUS Intelligent Cloud Services](https://aics.asus.com/), developing the Kubernetes cloud deployment project.
-Previously, I was a Software Engineer Intern at NYU IT.
-I developed several Business Intelligent applications, such as ETL processing, database maintaining, web development, etc.
+Currently, I am interning at Alibaba Lingsoulton(Retails) Java R&D team as a Software Engineer Intern.
+Previously, I was working at [ASUS Intelligent Cloud Services](https://aics.asus.com/), developing the Kubernetes cloud deployment project.
+I was also a Software Engineer Intern  at NYU IT at 2020.
+At NYU IT, I developed several Business Intelligent applications, such as ETL processing, database maintaining, web development, etc.

 I am actively looking for Full-Time Software Engineer positions, if you have any opportunity, feel free to contact me through my [Email](mailto:kwy232@nyu.edu) or [LinkedIn](https://www.linkedin.com/in/kuanweiyu/).